Exotic Liriomyza leafminers

 There are over 300 species of Liriomyza worldwide, with only five of these considered significant pests that are known to attack a wide variety of plants:

-- Liriomyza sativae (vegetable leafminer) — detected in Cape York peninsula in 2015, under official control
+- Liriomyza sativae (vegetable leafminer) – detected in Torres Strait and Northern Peninsula Area of Queensland in 2015, under official control

 - Liriomyza bryoniae (tomato leafminer) – not present in Australia